IndexZer0/eloquent-filtering/README.md

 #### Aliasing Targets

-You can alias your target fields and relations if you don't wish to expose database field names to your frontend.
+You can alias your target fields and relations if you don't wish to expose database field names and relationship method names to your frontend.

 The below example:
  - Allows `name` and uses `first_name` in the database query.